project-ethea/After_the_Storm/ART_LICENSE.md

 Art Licenses
 ============

-Included content that is not listed below or in Naia/ART_LICENSE is provided under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 or (at your option) any later version.
+Included content that is not listed below or in `Naia/ART_LICENSE` is provided under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 or (at your option) any later version.

-A copy of the GNU General Public License is provided in COPYING.
+A copy of the GNU General Public License is provided in `COPYING`.

-See Naia/ART_LICENSE for licensing information on content provided under the Naia/ subdirectory.
+See `Naia/ART_LICENSE` for licensing information on content provided under the `Naia/` subdirectory.

 Original Unique Art (CC BY-NC-ND 4.0)